The latest update for the Best Spots for Animal Lovers is written by Lindsay Podolak.

 Location: 1390 Whitebridge Road, Millington

 Details: The Raptor Trust is a wild bird rehabilitation center open to the public seven days a week.
 This is your chance to check out hundreds of hawks, eagles, falcons and owls.
 The Raptor Trust allows visitors to view these birds of prey at close range.
 Guests can also sign up for classes at the on-site Education Center (call 908-647-1091 for class information and registration).
 This non-profit organization has been aiding birds for three decades, and is one of the premier wild bird rehabilitation centers in the country.
-It’s so worth the trip for bird lovers and anyone looking for a unique way to spend time with some wild animals.
+It’s so worth the trip for animal lovers and anyone looking for a unique way to spend time with some wild animals.

 Why I like it: There is no fee to visit, however a small donation of $2 is much appreciated.